 All Energi models come standard with dual front, front knee, front side and side curtain airbags in addition to traction and stability control systems, a tire pressure monitoring system and emergency brake assist.

-The most direct competitor to the Fusion Energi is the Honda Accord Plug-In Hybrid, which is more efficient than the Ford - both in hybrid and electric-only modes - but offers eight fewer miles of electric driving range.
-Other rivals include smaller vehicles like the Toyota Prius Plug-In Hybrid and the Chevrolet Volt, the latter of which can travel an impressive 38 miles using solely electricity.
+The most direct competitor to the Fusion Energi is the Honda Accord Plug-In Hybrid, which is more efficient than the Ford - both in hybrid and electric-only modes.
+Other rivals include smaller vehicles like the Toyota Prius Prime and the Chevrolet Volt, the latter of which can travel an impressive 53 miles using solely electricity.